TakeLab/podium/docs/source/advanced.rst

   ('a slick , engrossing melodrama .', ['a', 'slick', 'engrossing', 'melodrama'])

 We can see that our hooks worked: the raw data was lowercased prior to tokenization, and the punctuation is not present in the processed data.
 You can similarly define other hooks and pass them as arguments to your Fields.
 It is important to take care of the order in which you pass the hooks -- they will be executed in the same order as you passed them to the constructor, so take care that you don't modify some aspect of data crucial for your next hook.

+We have prepared a number of predefined hooks which are ready for you to use.
+You can see them here: :ref:`predefined-hooks`.

 Custom numericalization functions
 ===========================================